 POLS 690 Political Science Research (individual research training)

 Note that this program of courses would be somewhat minimalist at the doctoral level.
 Due to the scheduling sequence of especially advanced methods courses, a student would likely take some additional elective courses.
 In particular, students would be well advised to sample courses from other fields, such as comparative politics, biopolitics, or American politics to obtain a balanced sense of the kind of work done throughout the discipline.
 The final element of an effective doctoral program involves the mentoring of students to begin work on their own research agendas.
 In addition to--or in conjunction with--work on the dissertation, students are mentored to begin presenting papers at professional conferences and publishing their work in refereed journals.
 Since the annual meeting of the Midwest Political Science Association, the second most important conference in political science, is held annually in Chicago, many of the P.A. faculty work with their doctoral students to assist them in presenting their research at this conference.

 The M.A.
 Program

-While the main Masters degree program of the Division is the M.P.A., graduate students admitted to the M.A. program in Political Science can and do take P.A. as their M.A. field.
+While the main Masters degree program of the Department is the M.P.A., graduate students admitted to the M.A. program in Political Science can and do take P.A. as their M.A. field.
 In contrast to the M.P.A., the M.A. is a 30-hour program in which the student takes a minimum of three courses in one field and can sample among other fields for the remaining courses.
-Full-time M.A. students are eligible for teaching assistantships; TA appointments in Political Science currently receive a $858/month stipend, plus a tuition scholarship.
+Full-time M.A. students are eligible for teaching assistantships; TA appointments in Political Science receive $1,080 in monthly stipend, plus a tuition scholarship.